-While I realize that the subject of DVTs (deep vein thrombosis) in endurance athletes is certainly not at the top of the list of health crises in the world, I do think that it’s important to talk about since it’s not something that many people are aware of.
+While I realize that the subject of DVTs (deep vein thrombosis) in endurance athletes is certainly not at the top of the list of health concerns for most people, I do think that it’s important to talk about since it’s not something that many people are aware of.
 And hey, I’m a healthcare provider so I’m supposed to think and talk about these things!

-Please note that while I am a nurse practitioner the information in this post is not intended to provide diagnosis (also, I don’t have my license yet…so I can’t technically diagnose you…).
-This is simply intended for informational purposes only.
-If you think you may have a DVT contact your medical provider or go to your nearest Emergency Department.
+Please note that while I am a nurse practitioner the information in this post is not intended to provide diagnosis.
+This post is intended for informational purposes only.
+If you think you may have a DVT, please contact your medical provider or go to your nearest Emergency Department.

 What is a DVT?

 A DVT occurs when a blood clot (also called a thrombus) forms in the deep veins of your body, most commonly in your legs.
 They can cause pain or swelling, but can also occur without any symptoms.
 People with certain medical conditions (blood clotting disorders, etc.) are more prone to DVTs, as are people who are stationary for long periods of time, such as people who have undergone and are recovering from surgery.

 A DVT is a serious medical condition because it is possible for the clot to break free from the vein and travel into your lungs (a pulmonary embolism).
 DVTs affect about 2 million people every year and are failure to diagnose them causes up to 100,000 deaths per year.
 Also, about 85% of those who suffer from thrombosis during air travel are athletes (usually endurance athletes).

 There are three major risk factors for developing DVTs: